zmanian/gaia/proposals/proposals.md

 }
 ```

-Several new parameters are introduced:
+Here several new parameters are introduced:
- - HoldCoins: Total number of coins held by this validator, distinct from
-   shares, this term is used
  - Commission: The current commission rate currently being charged by the
    validator
  - Commission:  The commission percent of fees charged to any delegators